 If it is an SF Initiator of a SF exchange sequence within a single TXOP.

 A non-AP STA may transition to the Doze state if it is the intended receiver of a frame with More Data field set to 0 that is sent by the AP.

+Figure 9-89 (Example of SF exchange sequence) illustrates an example of SF exchange signaling.
+STA A initiates the Speed Frame Exchange by setting the response indication to 11 (Long response) in the PS-Poll+SF and in the preamble of two PV0 PPDUs to allow STA B to transmit its BUs.
+At the end, STA B sends a PPDU with the response indication 10 (Normal ACK) and STA A will terminate the SF Exchange by sending a PPDU with the response indication set to 00 (No response).